GST Registration Composite Dealer

 They are as follows:

-Any assessee who only deals in supply of goods can opt for this scheme that means this provision is not applicable for service providers.
+Any assessee who only deals in supply of goods can opt for GST composition Scheme that means this provision is not applicable for service providers.
 However, restaurant service providers are excluded.

 There should not be any interstate supply of goods that means businesses having only intra state supply of goods are eligible.

-Any dealer who is supplying goods through electronic commerce operator will be barred from being registered under composition scheme.
+Any dealer who is supplying goods through electronic commerce operator will be barred from being registered under GST composition Scheme.
 For example: If M/s ABC sells its products through Flipkart or Amazon (Electronic Commerce Operator), then M/s.
 ABC cannot opt for composition scheme.

 Dealers are not allowed to collect composition tax from the recipient of supplies, and neither are they allowed to take Input Tax Credit.

-If the person is not eligible under composition scheme, tax liability shall be TAX + Interest and penalty which shall be equal to the amount of tax.
+If the person is not eligible under GST composition Scheme, tax liability shall be TAX + Interest and penalty which shall be equal to the amount of tax.

 Dealers who collect Tax at source u/s 56.